Oil3/CodeColors-Quicklook-Syntax-Highlighting/README.md

 - **Pure Swift**:  Only the code that is necessary: the minimum.
 - **Main-Thread Offloading**: All file loading and processing are done off the main thread, safeguarding against't system freezes.
 - **As safe as your file**: Sandboxed, hardened, notarized, doesn't require internet or any permission whatsoever,  doesn't run the files, but applies formatting on strings that match a pattern.
-- **No File Associations**: Doesn't replace the default app for opening files, and text is selectable accross lines for copy/pasting.
+- **No File Associations**: Doesn't replace the default app for opening files

 ### Download from release or from the repository